Anthony DiMaria: Jay Sebring documentary

-Manson parole hearings
+Manson family parole hearings

-Since 2004 Anthony DiMaria has represented his family and advocated for the Tate LaBianca family in the numerous parole hearings for Manson family members Patricia Krenwinkel, Charles Watson, Leslie Van Houten, and Susan Atkins.
-DiMaria and his immediate family have continuously and unfailingly urged the California Department of Corrections and Rehabilitation to deny any and all parole or release to the remaining Manson group.
+Since 2004 Anthony DiMaria has spoken for the Sebring family and advocated for the Gary Hinman and LaBianca families as a representative in numerous parole hearings for Manson family members Patricia Krenwinkel, Charles Watson, Leslie Van Houten, and Susan Atkins, Bruce Davis and Robert Kenneth Beausoleil.

+Anthony DiMaria and his immediate family continuously and unfailingly urged the California Department of Corrections and Rehabilitation to deny any and all parole or release to the remaining Manson group.
 In one of Watson's parole hearings Anthony DiMaria commented, "These are troubled waters for many of us in here today and I would be remiss if I didn't state that I feel profound sorrow for all of us involved, and great sorrow for Mr. Watson."

-In 2016, DiMaria urged the California Board to consider parole for Patricia Krenwinkel "when her victims are paroled from their graves."
+In 2016, Anthony DiMaria urged the California Board to consider parole for Patricia Krenwinkel "when her victims are paroled from their graves".

 In 2022, DiMaria spoke at Manson follower Bruce Davis' parole hearing, on behalf of families victimized by Davis' actions.
 DiMaria stated, "Bruce Davis remains in prison because his crimes were so severe and profound that they shook our country to its core, with permanent repercussions".
 Davis was denied parole.

+In 2023, Anthony DiMaria nationally expressed to CNN Anchor Laura Coates concerns with the parole release of Leslie Van Houten: "With her release now, any other violent criminal or killer whose crimes fall beneath the bar of (her) very extreme crimes---that also have historical impact---that opens the door for them.
+And it is our fear that the floodgates in the California penal system will be unhinged."

+Jay Sebring biography 2025

+In summer 2025 Anthony DiMaria and co-author Marshall Terrill released the 576-page biography (522 pages on Kindle) Jay Sebring: Cutting to the Truth.
+The book was published through Steven W. Booth's "Genius Book Publishing" with substantially restored facts, images, and interviews regarding Jay Sebring's life history.
+People Magazine covered the biography's release in part by saying that Sebring had been shot and stabbed after charging Watson.

+The Cutting to the Truth biography was initially introduced to the public with a Hollywood screening and Q&A of DiMaria's original Sebring film documentary, held 9 August 2025 at the vintage Los Feliz 3 theatre and delivered by the American Cinematheque organization (led by chairman Rick Nicita) via Hollywood's Larry Edmunds Bookshop.